ArctosDB/documentation/_how_to/QnA.markdown

 ## Manage collection-specific code table values

+Many authorities allow collection-specific usage, which may be controlled by Operators with manage_collection access.
 From manage collection, (in the Collection Defaults section)...

 <img width="538" alt="Screenshot 2025-01-02 at 15 40 44" src="https://github.com/user-attachments/assets/5e2393ce-4359-4d27-b0da-66007831ef43" />